ClickCease

 Business Email Compromise (BEC)

 Attackers compromise or impersonate a business email account to request wire transfers, W-2 information, or other sensitive data.
 This cost businesses $2.7 billion in 2022 alone.
+Bergen County businesses are frequent targets of BEC attacks because of the high concentration of professional services firms that regularly process payments and handle sensitive client information.

 Smishing and Vishing